wolmararaujo/portfolio/README.md

 Who is me?!? 😄

 - I'm a Control and Automation Engineer with PhD in Electrical Engineering.
-At moment, I work with many tecnologies (back-end, front-end, agile, and etc.) in a big enterprise named Autoglass - even with a more academic curriculum, I made the decision to reinvent myself professionally, after the world pandemic.
+At moment, I work with many tecnologies (back-end, front-end, agile, and etc.) in a big enterprise named Autoglass.
+Even with focused work on an academic curriculum, I made the decision to reinvent myself professionally, after the world pandemic.

-I hope so this portfolio can help any people interested in programming.
-I expect to contribute in your studies and improve myself more and more along the build this portfolio.
+I hope that this portfolio can help any people interested in programming.
+I expect to contribute in your studies and improve myself more and more along the building of this portfolio.

 👨‍🏫 Lattes: http://lattes.cnpq.br/0206186938172490